-How to get helpIf the fact sheets, sample letters, and other links on this page do not address your needs, please call our Workers' Rights Clinic.
+How to get helpIf the fact sheets, sample letters, and other links on this page do not address your needs, or you are looking for representation before California Unemployment Insurance Appeals Board, please call our Workers' Rights Clinic.
 We can provide services in English, Spanish, Cantonese, and Mandarin and can arrange services in additional languages.

 Appointments across California

 Legal Aid at Work provides detailed information about numerous areas of employment law.
 Here are our fact sheets related to unemployment.
 Visit our “free legal info” page to see a complete list.

 Sample letters and formsYou can download these Word documents and fill them out to apply for unemployment insurance or appeal if you've been denied benefits.

 Do-It-Yourself GuidesYou may be able to handle your case on your own or with the help of someone you know, including filing an appeal.
 Here are guides for you and your advocate.

 Our PartnersYou may get additional information and support from organizations we work closely with.